WELCOME TO THE OFFICIAL WEBSITE OF BISHOPS CLYST PARISH COUNCIL

 Clyst St Mary has a Primary School, a Village Shop, Mills Bakery, a pub,The Half Moon, and also a Village Hall.
 There is a combined electorate of just over 1,040.

-The Clerk is in the Village Hall on a Monday, Tuesday and Wednesday from 9.30am to 2.30pm.
+The Clerk is in the Village Hall on a Monday, Tuesday and Wednesday from 11.30am to 3.30pm.
 You can email the Clerk or telephone at any other time as she has an office from home.
+The village hall office may also be open on a Thursday and Friday but please call 07432 761833 to check first.